Renata Notni

-Renata Martínez Notni (born January 2, 1995 in Cuernavaca, Morelos, Mexico) is a Mexican actress and model.
+Renata Martínez Notni (born January 2, 1995, in Cuernavaca, Morelos) is a Mexican actress.

 Early life

-Notni was born in Cuernavaca, Morelos, Mexico.
+Notni was born in Cuernavaca, Morelos.
 As a child, she attended acting lessons at CEA Infantil, the children's version of drama school, Centro de Educación Artística, run by Televisa in Mexico City.

-Acting career
+Career

-She made her acting debut in the 2006 telenovela, Código Postal, when she was 10 years old.
+Notni made her acting debut in the 2006 telenovela, Código Postal, when she was 10 years old.
 Since then, she has had roles in eight telenovelas including Mar de amor and Amorcito Corazón.
 She has also participated in the Mexican television series, La rosa de Guadalupe and Como dice el dicho.
 In 2014, she briefly relocated to New York City and enrolled in an acting course at Stella Adler Acting Studio.
 In November 2014, she travel to Madrid to film, Yo quisiera, a youth-oriented television series, serving as her first acting role outside of Mexico.
 She received word that she had been cast as the lead in Televisa's upcoming telenovela, Amor de barrio, shortly after finishing her acting class.
 Her participation in the telenovela was official confirmed in March 2015.
 The part was Notni's first starring role.
 Amor de barrio aired weekdays on Canal de las Estrellas beginning June 4, 2015.
 The telenovela's finale aired on November 8, 2015.